j-f1/eleventy-hast-jsx/README.md

 - Passing a string as the tag name (such as by using a lowercase tag name in JSX like `<div />`) delegates to [`hastscript`](https://github.com/syntax-tree/hastscript).
 - Passing a function as the tag name (such as by defining a function with a `PascalCase` name and using it like `<MyComponent />`) will call the function with the props object and return its result.
 Children are available as the `children` prop.
 - You can use the JSX syntax `<>...</>` to create a fragment.
-- [*classic runtime only*] Passing the special value `createElement.Fragment` returns an array of the children passed.

 You can use either HTML-style (e.g. `class`, `for`, ...) or DOM-style (`className`, `htmlFor`, ...) props on HTML elements.
 For custom components, props are passed as-is (except that `children` are processed as described below).

 Children are processed to behave more like React JSX.
 The `children` prop will _always_ be an array (even if 0 or 1 children were passed).
 Sub-arrays will be flattened recursively (up to depth 20, please file an issue or re-evaluate your life choices if you need more).
 String and number values will be converted to a `text` node.
 Like React’s version, `createElement` [skips booleans, null, and undefined children](https://reactjs.org/docs/jsx-in-depth.html#booleans-null-and-undefined-are-ignored).
 All other values are passed through as-is.
 This processing is applied to all children, including in HTML elements, fragments, and custom components.

-Unlike `React.createElement`, which simply constructs a tree of plain objects to be processed by React later on, this `createElement` function will call your custom component immediately and return whatever it returns.
-Since the `createElement` function does not process component return values in any way, you don’t have to return a valid hast node from the component — you could even return a Promise to make an async component:
+Unlike React JSX, which simply constructs a tree of plain objects to be processed by React later on, this package will call your custom component immediately and return whatever it returns.
+Since component return values are not processed in any way, you don’t have to return a valid hast node from the component — you could, for example, return a Promise to make an async component:

 ```jsx
 const fetch = require("node-fetch");